 We are a small 501(c)(3) non-profit organization based in Hawai'i that facilitates partnerships between public schools, business, civic, and faith-based communities to provide mentors for highly vulnerable children.
 Since 2002, we have helped over 3,000 children.

 Many of the children we work with are lacking stability in their lives.
 They may be experiencing homelessness, constant moving due to military placement, inadequate education, incarcerated family members, single-parent homes, drug/alcohol abuse, food insecurity, language barriers, cultural differences, discrimination, and few resources/assets.
 Some students we work with experience bullying or ostracization from peers.
 These students are referred to our program with the help of teachers and counselors, who believe the child could benefit from the personal attention from a mentor who truly cares for their well-being.

 The structure of our mentoring sessions is one-to-one.
 During the school year, mentors commit to meeting with a student for one hour, once a week at a designated location.

 We are supported by the state of Hawaii Department of Education Superintendent, and we received the Partnership in Education Award in 2007.

 Letter from the Executive Director

-We hope you have a wonderful summer.
-Stay cool and stay safe!
+We hope you have a fun spring.
+Have fun, be healthy, and be safe!

 Aries Jackson | Executive Director